List of Hollyoaks characters introduced in 2018: DS Yates

+After Cindy Cunningham (Stephanie Waring) is framed for breaking into Mac Nightingale's (David Easter) house, he arrests her for burglary.
+He arrests Breda after she is reported for stealing from Price Slice.
+Yates questions Jonny Baxter (Ray Quinn) and Stuart Sumner (Chris Simmons) after Shahid Shirani (Alex Williams) is assaulted.
+However Ste backs up their version of events.
+Yates informs Cindy, Marnie Nightingale (Lysette Anthony) and Juliet Quinn (Niamh Blackshaw) that Mac had been murdered.
+He later interview Romeo Quinn (Owen Warner) in connection with the murder, but lets him go when the CPS decide there isn't enough evidence.
+After doing a search on Romeo, he finds a vial of poison that Breda accidentally planted on him.
+After gathering enough evidence, he charges Romeo with Mac's murder.
+After Grace Black (Tamara Wall) is run over, Yates arrives to question Harry Thompson (Parry Glasspool), as his car was used; the next day he arrests and questions Harry over the crime.
+After Farrah Maalik (Krupa Pattani) reports Liam for knowing something about the crash, Yates brings him in.
+He agrees to get rid of the evidence surrounding Farrah's call if Liam pays him £30,000.
+After Yates hears Romeo telling James Nightingale (Gregory Finnegan) that he wasn't with Harry on the night of the crash, he brings Harry in for further questioning.

 Walter Deveraux

 Walter Deveraux, portrayed by Trevor A. Toussaint, made his first appearance on 31 December 2018.
 The character and Toussaint's casting details were announced on 16 December 2018.
 Walter is introduced as the father of established characters Simone Loveday (Jacqueline Boatswain) and Martine Deveraux (Kéllé Bryan).
 He is billed as "stern and deeply religious".
 Toussaint described Walter as self-righteous, explaining that he thinks that he is "the man who does no wrong".
 Martine is not pleased with Walter's arrival, which creates tension in the family immediately.
 On his casting, Toussaint commented, "Since joining Hollyoaks, it's been a whirlwind.
 My feet have hardly touched the ground".